 Administration of medication by school personnel during school hours requires both the signature of a parent and the physician on the Menasha Joint School District Administration of Medication Consent form.
-A new copy of the consent form is required each year and any time the medication or dosage is changed.
-The medication must be in the original container and properly identified with current information stating the name, dosage, frequency, route, physician, and date of prescription.
+A new copy of the consent form is required yearly and any time the medication or dosage changes.
+The medication must be in the original container and identified adequately with current information stating the name, dosage, frequency, route, physician, and prescription date.
 Schools will not be able to administer medication unless these guidelines are met.
 Parents are expected to schedule antibiotics and over-the-counter medication outside of school hours.